 - Undertake all maintenance and repairs

-If you thinking about becoming a landlord, you would have to deal with these additional tasks:
+If you are thinking of becoming a landlord, you would have to deal with these additional tasks:

 - Finding and replacing tenants